casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 ```

-### Step 4: Update the thresholds
+### Step 4: Update the account's action thresholds

-After the primary key has had its weight increased, you can set the `deployment` and `key_management` thresholds for the account to set up a multi-sign environment.
-To add a new key to the account, call the `add_account.wasm`.
-The session code included will set `deployment` threshold to 2 (hard coded), and key_management to 3.
-It is recommended to have more weight on the account than is needed, by a small amount, to ensure the primary account can meet the `key_management` needs.
+To set up a multi-signature scheme for the account, set the `deployment` and `key_management` thresholds.
+The `update_thresholds.wasm` included will set `deployment` threshold to 2 and the `key_management` threshold to 3.
+These values are hard coded in the session code example.

 :::caution